 Start Your New Direction Now

 New Directions is for people who live with or regularly relate to someone who has been diagnosed with substance use disorder.
 And for those of you who are struggling with addiction, New Directions for Women will support and encourage you.
-This is the time to commit to being involved with our drug rehab for women and children so that you too can start the process of recovery.
+This is the time to commit to being involved with our mother and child residential treatment centers in Orange County so that you too can start the process of recovery.
 This is because we understand chemical dependency should be treated from the view of a family disease.

 People who have experienced the pains of false hopes, broken promises, and other common side effects of addiction deserve an opportunity to both identify and voice their feelings.
 We honestly and openly work with all family members of a client to develop a deeper understanding of themselves and help re-develop the kind of relationship they deserve to have with a loved one suffering from dependency.
-For more information, get in touch with New Directions for Women now.
+For more information, get in touch with New Directions for Women, one of the only mother and child residential treatment centers in Orange County.
+Here, you’ll find the safest, most loving and effective treatment for women struggling with addiction—and a way forward.

 Frequently Asked Questions About Rehab for Mothers

 Rehab for mothers is a specialized form of rehabilitation designed to address substance abuse or addiction issues, while also considering the unique needs and responsibilities of mothers.
 The goal is to serve both mother and child, first by keeping them together and second by offering specialized care.
-These programs might also be referred to as “women-only rehab” or “mother and child residential treatment centers.”
+These programs might also be referred to as “women-only rehab” or “mother and child residential treatment centers” in Orange County.

 Mothers may need rehab for various reasons, including struggling with substance abuse, addiction, mental health issues, trauma, or co-occurring disorders that impact their ability to care for themselves and their children.